Blake-Dowling/Resume-App/README.md

 Project Notes:
+I wanted to provide user-accessibility to css styling for resumes.
 Create a two-section layout including the dynamically updated resume and an input form.
 Abstract resume sections into a single component.
 Make the section component dynamic, mapping data from a json file to the resume.